taka-rl/tic-tac-toe_q_learning/README.md

 # Tic-tac-toe with Q-learning
 This is a tic-tac-toe game built using Q-learning, a reinforcement learning algorithm.

-As a result, after 100,000 training episodes, the agent won close to 80% of the games against a computer that makes random moves.
+As a result of the training with 100,000 episodes where the agent played against a computer that made random moves, the agent won close to 80% of the games against the computer.
 The average reward was approximately 0.7, and the maximum reward exceeded 0.9.

 ## About Q-learning
     Q-learning algorithm: